dbones/dbones.github.io/_posts/2019-01-12-tdd-an-ioc-container-part-3.md

 - Scope strategies
 - Guards (Code.Require)

-We need all of these componets, so its a case of how and when.
+We need all of these components, so its a case of how and when.

 **Lets start by removing/disabling parts of the pipeline to identify where the ROI is**